-OSHA has not updated its sling standards since their initial promulgation.
-For some time now sling manufacturers have been manufacturing and marking slings in accordance with the specifications set forth in American Society of Mechanical Engineers (ASME) standard B30.9-2003, Slings, rather than with the specifications found in OSHA's existing sling standards.
-Because there is no indication that the newer ASME specifications have lessened employee safety, OSHA will continue to accept, under its policy for de minimis violations, the use of slings manufactured and marked in compliance with the ASME standard.
+Sling manufacturers often manufacture and mark slings in accordance with the specifications set forth in the American Society of Mechanical Engineers (ASME) standard B30.9-2018, Slings, rather than with the specifications found in OSHA's existing sling standards.
+As long as there is no indication that the newer ASME specifications have lessened employee safety, OSHA will continue to accept, under its policy for de minimis violations, the use of slings manufactured and marked in compliance with the ASME standard.
 De minimis violations require no correction and result in no penalty.

 This guidance document is a combination of OSHA's sling standards, ASME's consensus standard, and other relevant information.
 However, this guidance document is not intended to imply or impose any additional regulatory requirements beyond the requirements in OSHA's standards.
 This guidance document does include information on synthetic round slings, which are not covered in OSHA's sling standards.
 In the absence of a specific OSHA standard, the General Duty Clause in section 5(a)(1) of the OSH Act requires employers to provide a workplace free from recognized hazards likely to cause death or serious physical harm to employees.